RomHackStudios/RomHackStudios.github.io/index.md

 ```
 What's New!

-- Fixed Rapid Spin not increasing speed
+- Added new spotlight events
-- Fixed Gimmighoul Roaming form not evolving
+- Disabled Match calls during dexnav search
-- Fixed Hoopa Portal Teleporting into a Wall
+- Updated portal legends shiny odds to 1/400
-- Fixed Claw Fossil not regenerating
+- Luxuary ball now catches shiny pokemon without fail
-- Fixed OW Bosses freezing
+- Fixed some minor bugs and performance issues
-- And a few more minor bug fixes and improvements
+- And a few more bug fixes and improvements

 ```